NVS-SK/AI-Representative/docs/prd.md

 - Simple, consistent across devices.

 ## Functional Requirements
+*Note: This section describes full intended product behavior.
+Some items (e.g., Web Search Integration) are planned as Future Features and are not part of the current MVP.*

 ### User Authentication
 - Users can sign up, log in, and log out securely.